The Term Media Globalization Can Be Defined As

 Understanding Media Globalization

 At its core, media globalization signifies the diminishing significance of geographical boundaries in the realm of media.
 Traditionally, media systems were largely confined within national borders, reflecting and reinforcing local cultures.
-However, advancements in technology, coupled with shifts in economic and political landscapes, have propelled media beyond these limitations.
+That said, advancements in technology, coupled with shifts in economic and political landscapes, have propelled media beyond these limitations.

 Key Aspects of Media Globalization